Blue-Rocket/WebApiClient/README.md

 ## Route configuration

-Routes can be configured in code via the `registerRoute:forName:` method, but more conveniently they can be configured via the standard BRFC `config.json` file.
-The `webservice.api` key will be inspected by default, and can be an object representing all the routes that should be registered for the application.
+Routes can be configured in code via the `registerRoute:forName:` method, but more conveniently they can be configured via [BREnvironment][brenv].
+The `webservice.api` key will be inspected by default, and can be a dictionary representing all the routes that should be registered for the application.
 For example, the following JSON would register two routes, `login` and `register`:

 ```json
 {